Scroll down for a range of free assessments to check on decoding and spelling.

 The Response to Intervention (RTI) Dyslexia Diagnosis:

-The second method used to identify dyslexia (used alongside or as an alternative to the Bell Curve diagnosis) is based on whether the student’s word-level decoding problem has proved, ”resistant to a prolonged and systematic reading intervention” (Elliott & Gibbs p483).
+The second method used to identify dyslexia (used alongside or as an alternative to the Bell Curve diagnosis) is based on whether the student’s word-level decoding problem has proved, ”resistant to a prolonged and systematic reading intervention” (Elliott & Gibbs 2008 p483).
 This is the Response to Intervention (RTI) diagnosis.
-What precisely constitutes a ”high-quality reading intervention” (J. Elliott 2020) will not be stated and parents, yet again, will find themselves having to rely on the judgement (opinion or guesswork) of the professional involved.
-As Prof. Pamela Snow points out, ”We must remember though, that RTI is only as good as the assumptions that are made about the quality of the instruction that occurs at Tier 1 (universal, classroom-based teaching).”
-(Blog: Dyslexia Dystopia).
+Aside from the fact that teaching all children to decode and spell using a high-quality phonics programme in initial (Tier1/Wave1) instruction (alongside keep-up phonics practice for a few children), is highly effective in avoiding the need for any remedial intervention, what precisely constitutes a ”high-quality reading intervention” (Elliott.
+2020) will not be stated and parents, yet again, will find themselves having to rely on the judgement (opinion or guesswork) of the professional involved.

-Note that specialist dyslexia teaching as described in Jim Rose’s Dyslexia Report 2009 cannot, at present, be considered to provide a ”well founded intervention” as, ”(M)any of the things that specialist dyslexia teachers do have not been the subject of much published research” (Singleton p21) and those few ”results reported from studies in UK specialist [dyslexia] schools and teaching centres would be regarded as disappointing (or even disregarded altogether)” (Singleton p74).
+Note that specialist dyslexia teaching as described in Jim Rose’s Dyslexia Report 2009 cannot, at present, be considered to provide a ”well founded intervention” as, ”(M)any of the things that specialist dyslexia teachers do have not been the subject of much published research.”
+(Singleton.
+2009. p21) and those few ”results reported from studies in UK specialist [dyslexia] schools and teaching centres would be regarded as disappointing (or even disregarded altogether)” (Singleton.
+2009. p74).

-Because of their inability to give a legitimate diagnosis of dyslexia (no universally-accepted operational definition exists, or a legal definition in the UK.
-Singleton p16), a specialist dyslexia teacher or educational psychologist’s written report is highly unlikely to include the discrete label.
+Because of their inability to give a legitimate diagnosis of dyslexia (no operational definition exists – or a legal definition in the UK-see Singleton.
+2009. p16), a specialist dyslexia teacher or educational psychologist’s written report is unlikely to include the discrete label.
 Instead, it will substitute words such as, ”has a specific weakness in phonological development”, ”has deficits in phonological awareness”, or it will be hedged about with words that avoid commitment to a definitive diagnosis: ”literacy difficulties follow the pattern of an SpLD known as dyslexia”, ”has dyslexic traits” or, ”is at risk for Dyslexia-SpLD”, with the clear cut dyslexia label only given to parents verbally.

 https://www.huffingtonpost.com/entry/opinion-elliott-dyslexia-diagnosis_us_5aa83c91e4b001c8bf14aa07

-Prof. J. Elliott: By Focusing On Dyslexia, We Ignore Other Struggling Readers
+By Focusing On Dyslexia, We Ignore Other Struggling Readers.
+Elliott.
+J. 2018.

-”Dyslexia is the excuse that absolves educators of responsibility – in fact, I believe it to be the opium of education”
+”Dyslexia is the excuse that absolves educators of responsibility – in fact, I believe it to be the opium of education.”
+(Anne Glennie)

 The Dyslexia Label:

 Parents need to ask themselves if it really is a good idea to spend a great deal of time, effort and usually money, to get their child professionally labelled as ‘dyslexic’, when there is no genuine science behind its identification.
-More importantly, obtaining the label certainly does not guarantee that your child will, as a consequence, receive expert in-school tuition with a high-quality phonics intervention programme to remediate his/her decoding and spelling difficulties.
+More importantly, obtaining the label does not guarantee that their child will, as a consequence, receive any in-school tuition, where a fully-trained tutor uses a high-quality phonics intervention programme to remediate their child’s decoding and spelling difficulties.

 Another negative result of obtaining the dyslexia label for a child is that many classroom teachers find the label intimidating.
 They have been led to believe that those with the label have biologically determined and incurable decoding difficulties.
 After receiving the diagnosis of dyslexia from an ‘educated professional’, the child is likely to be assigned by their teachers to the ‘can’t be taught to read or spell’ category.